Top 16 Places To Visit In Tinsukia To Escape City Life

 Photo: Trideep Dutta Photography / Wikimedia Commons

 Dehing Patkai Wildlife Sanctuary is situated in the district of Tinsukia in Assam.
 This wildlife sanctuary is one of the hubs of biodiversity and a nature lover’s delight, too.
 One of the best places to visit in Tinsukia includes the Dehing Patkai Wildlife Sanctuary, which is known for its dense rainforests and varied wildlife.
-So, one gets a tranquil retreat amidst such natural beauty in northeast India.
+One of the top wildlife sanctuaries in Assam, Dehing Patkai Wildlife Sanctuary offers a tranquil retreat amidst such natural beauty in northeast India.

 5. Shiv Dham